World Congress of Finno-Ugric Peoples: Revival in 1991

 Despite Soviet efforts, Estonians continued to seek a unified Finno-Ugric cultural organization, and with their new status as members of the Soviet Union, began developing relations eastward.
 The University of Tartu became the cultural center of the Finno-Ugric world with representatives of eastern Finno-Ugric peoples studying at the school.
 Additionally, the Estonian Academy of Arts led by Kaljo Põllu and the Estonian National Museum led by Aleksei Peterson led expeditions into remote northern regions of the Union to study the Finno-Ugric peoples there and encourage cooperation.
 However, earlier efforts from the Congress became taboo, such as the use of the word "kindred" and "kindred people" which the Congress frequently used to describe all Finno-Ugric peoples.

-In the late 1980s during Glasnost and Perestroika, various Estonian-based Finno-Ugric cultural, musical, theatrical, and youth organizations formed and during the dissolution of the Soviet Union these organizations recognized the need for a central governing body, as each group alone didn't have the leadership necessary for a multi-national organization.
+In the late 1980s during Glasnost and Perestroika, various Estonian-based Finno-Ugric cultural, musical, theatrical, and youth organizations formed and during the dissolution of the Soviet Union these organizations recognized the need for a central governing body, as each group alone did not have the leadership necessary for a multi-national organization.
 As such, on April 19, 1991, the Estonian newspaper Noorte Hääl called for the re-establishment of the World Congress of Finno-Ugric Peoples and would be joined shortly after by the Estonian Uralic Society, Estonian Mari Society and Estonian Saami Society.

 The meeting to restore the Congress was held on April 30, 1991 and was attended by 50 institutions, organizations, national societies and associations.
 At said meeting, Fenno-Ugria stated that they are the legal descendants of the older Congress with the purpose of "promoting the culture, education and science of Finno-Ugric and Samoyedic peoples.”